interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 * At least 3 Locations
 * At least 3 Items that can be interacted with.
 These can be doors, keys, tools, ogres, etc.
 * At least one "puzzle" where there are certain preconditions that must be met before the player can make forward progress.
+This could be an Action or a Block.
 * At least one "win" state and at least one "lose" state.

 A fun example of a tiny game with very 3 locations and 3 items is the "Flaming Goat" game in Jared A. Sorensen's [Parsley book](http://www.memento-mori.com/pdf/parsely-pdf).
-I played it with my 6 year old son, and it cracked him up.
+I played it with my son when he was 6 year old, and it cracked him up.

 Optionally, you can think about adding other elements to your game, like:
 * Scoring